 - Having a record (history) of such an impairment

 - Being regarded by others (in this case, the employer) as having an impairment

 When there is a case of disability discrimination in the workplace, employee rights lawyers will typically use the definition of a disability utilized by the ADA when negotiating with employers or going to court.

-- There are a wide variety of actions that can occur that could be considered disability discrimination.
+A wide variety of actions can occur that could be considered disability discrimination.
 Some examples include:

-- Not giving an employee a promotion who was the most qualified and able to perform duties required for the job
+- Not giving a disabled employee a promotion even though they were the most qualified and able to perform duties required for the job

 - Retaliating against an employee because they asked for reasonable accommodation in the workplace (such as a demotion, termination, or assigning additional duty assignments that were not part of the job description)